Reed-Statistics/thesis_white/writing/research_log.md

 ### Points of confusion

 * I want to make sure the model output is correct.
 This has been throwing me for a bit of a loop.
 The response variable is at the plot level, so we get plot level estimates.
 But we want ecosubsection level estimates.
 So, I took the mean of the plot level estimates grouped by ecosubsection, but I am not sure if that is the correct way to do things.

+* Trying to quantify uncertainty in a "good" way.
+Not sure how to do so when I am aggregating the model output.

+* I would like to know what to expand on in the data chapter.

 Fall, Week 6
 ----------------